*This post may contain affiliate links. Please see my disclosure for more details!*

 3) In your stand mixer with the whisk attachment, whisk together the cream cheese, icing sugar and vanilla together till smooth.
 Pour in the double cream and whisk till thick!

-4) Once completed, pour in the cooled white chocolate, and whisk briefly to combine, and then fold through the chopped fresh strawberries and freeze dried strawberries.
+4) Once completed, pour in the cooled white chocolate, and whisk briefly to combine, and then fold through the chopped fresh strawberries and some freeze dried strawberries if you fancy.

 5) Spread the mix over the biscuit base, smooth over and chill in the fridge for at least 5-6 hours, or preferably overnight so it will definitely be set.